pablovegau/fromTheScratch/README.md

 # React from the scratch

+// TODO: check if fix CleanWebpackPlugin is ready

-> In the end, this is not more than a boilerplate to start a project, the difference is here you are going to install and config every dependency in the future project.
+> In the end, this is not more than a boilerplate to start a project, the difference is that you are going to install and config every dependency in your next project.
 In a near future, you became a better developer, because you are the owner of your project, and you know exactly what is every dependency.
 You need to take control of the wild magic!

 ---

-#### Courses that I have done before to write this guide:
+## Courses that I have done before to write this guide:

 ##### React
 - [Complete Intro to React](https://frontendmasters.com/courses/complete-react-v5) by [Brian Holt](https://twitter.com/holtbt)